-Federal PLUS
+Federal Direct PLUS

-The Parent Loan for Undergraduate Students (PLUS) are additional loans that may be borrowed toward the cost of education.
-Parents may apply for a PLUS without filing the FAFSA.
+The Parent Loan for Undergraduate Students (PLUS) is an additional loan that may be borrowed toward the cost of education.
+Parents may apply for a Direct PLUS loan without filing the FAFSA.
 The PLUS is a federal loan for parents of dependent students enrolled at least half time.
 Parents with good credit histories may borrow up to the difference between the cost of education and any other forms of expected financial assistance.
-Interest rates for PLUS loans disbursed after July 1, 2007 are fixed at 8.5%.
-The disbursement fee for these loans is 3% of the loan amount.
-Repayment of PLUS loans begins 60 days after the loan is fully disbursed.
-For more information on PLUS loans visit www.finaid.org.
+The interest rate for the Direct PLUS loan is 7.9%.
+The disbursement fee for these loans is 4.0% (with an up-front interest rebate of 1.5%).
+Repayment of PLUS loans begins 60 days after the loan is fully disbursed however an in-school deferment option is available.
+For more information on PLUS loans visit www.studentloans.gov.